DuaneNielsen/iic/README.md

 Configuration flags can be specified in argparse parameters, or in yaml files, or in both.

+--config parameter is used to specify a yaml file to load parameters from.
+The yaml file will be retured as if argparse arguments had been passed on the command line.

-Precedents is
+Precedence is
 * Arguments from command line
 * Arguments from the config file
 * Default value if specified in config.py

-Yaml files can contain nested name-value pairs and they will be flattened as below...
+Yaml files can contain nested name-value pairs and they will be flattened

 ```yaml
 dataset:
   name: celeba
   train_len: 10000
   test_len: 1000
 ```

-will be flattened to argparse arguments as below
+will be flattened to argparse arguments

 ```
 --dataset_name celeba